 The 3-ounce jars themselves are very functional, too.
 The lids twist to reveal holes that allow you to sprinkle or pour the spices.
 Alternatively, you can remove the lids and use measuring spoons to get precise amounts.

-Best Budget: Good Cooking Magnetic Spice Rack Gripper Clips
+Good Cooking Magnetic Spice Rack Gripper Clips

 Aren’t ideal for square bottles